Lonnie Frisbee: Early life and career

-Frisbee showed great interest in the arts and cooking.
+Lonnie Frisbee showed intense interest in the arts and cooking.
 He won awards for his paintings and even appeared as a featured dancer on Casey Kasem's mid-60s TV show Shebang.
 He exhibited a "bohemian" streak and regularly ran away from home.
-As a teen he became involved in the drug culture as part of his spiritual quest, and at fifteen he entered Laguna Beach's gay underground scene with a friend.
+As a teen he became involved in the drug culture as part of his spiritual quest, and at fifteen he entered Laguna Beach's homosexual underground scene with a friend.
 His spotty high school education left him barely able to read and write.
 At 18 he joined thousands of other flower children and hippies for the Summer of Love in San Francisco in 1967.
 He described himself as a "nudist-vegetarian-hippie".

 Frisbee's unofficial evangelism career began as a part of a soul-searching LSD acid-trip as part of a regular "turn on, tune in, drop out" session of getting high.
-He would often read the Bible while tripping.
-On one pilgrimage with friends to Tahquitz Canyon outside Palm Springs, instead of looking for meaning again in mysticism and the occult, Frisbee started reading the Gospel of John to the group, eventually leading the group to Tahquitz Falls and baptizing them.
+He would often read the Bible while on a trip.
+On a pilgrimage with friends to Tahquitz Canyon outside Palm Springs, instead of looking for meaning again in mysticism and the occult, Frisbee started reading the Gospel of John to the group, eventually leading the group to Tahquitz Falls and baptizing them.
 A later acid-trip in the same area produced "a vision of a vast sea of people crying out to the Lord for salvation, with Frisbee in front preaching the gospel."
 His "grand vision of spreading Christianity to the masses" alienated his family and friends.
-Frisbee left for San Francisco where he had won a fellowship to the San Francisco Art Academy.
+Frisbee moved to San Francisco where he had won a fellowship to the San Francisco Art Academy.
 He soon met members of Haight-Ashbury's Living Room mission.
-At the time, he talked about UFOs, practiced hypnotism, and talked about dabbling in occultism and mysticism.
-When Christian missionaries first met him, they said he was talking about "Jesus and flying saucers".
-Frisbee converted to Christianity, and joined the first street Christian community, The Living Room, a storefront coffeehouse commune of four couples in the Haight-Ashbury district of San Francisco started in 1967.
-He quit the art academy and moved to Novato, California, to set up a commune and later reconnected with his former girlfriend Connie Bremer, whom he then married.
+At the time he talked about UFOs, practiced hypnotism, and talked about dabbling in occultism and mysticism.
+When Steve and Sandi Heefner and Ted and Connie Wise first met him, they said he was talking about "Jesus and flying saucers".
+Frisbee converted to Christianity and joined their first street Christian community, The Living Room, a storefront coffeehouse commune of four couples in the Haight-Ashbury district of San Francisco started in 1967.
+He quit the art academy and moved to Novato, California, where the Heefners and Wises set up a commune and later reconnected with his former girlfriend Connie Bremer, whom he then married.
 The community was soon dubbed The House of Acts after the community of early Christians in the Acts of the Apostles.
 Frisbee designed a sign to put outside the house, but was informed that if he gave it an official name, it would no longer be considered a mere guest house and would be subject to renovations.
 The community took the sign down to avoid the financial obligation.
 Frisbee continued painting detailed oils including several of missions.